Judicial review – unlawful delegation of Waitangi Tribunal decisions - Baker v Waitangi Tribunal NZHC 1176 by Leo H Watson

-This case involved an appeal to the Environment Court by Ngā Hapū o Poutama against a decision of Taranaki Regional Council to grant the NZ Transport Agency resource consent to remediate or reconstruct a length of embankment above the Tongaporutu Estuary on State Highway 3.
+This case involved an appeal to the Environment Court by Ngā Hapū o Poutama against a decision of the Taranaki Regional Council to grant the New Zealand Transport Agency resource consent to remediate or reconstruct a length of embankment above the Tongaporutu Estuary on State Highway 3.

 Ngā Hapū o Poutama contended that those works would adversely affect a wāhi tapu comprising parts of the Tongaporutu River, a tauranga waka adjacent to the proposed works, and a nearby ancestral pā and related urupā.

 There was no dispute about the existence of the wāhi tapu, but on the evidence the Court considered that the adverse effects on the site were not of such a nature or level that the works should be disallowed.
 Nor did the Court agree with the appellant that there was a credible alternative to the works.
 The Court therefore upheld the Council’s grant of consent.

 One aspect of the case that the Court found “highly concerning” was what it described as a “demand [by Ngā Hapū o Poutama] for payment of $100,000 for NZTA having received the benefit of advice from Poutama during consultation”.
 “If parties entering into consultation in good faith are to be confronted with demands of that sort”, the Court observed, “they might reasonably be reluctant to commence the process in the first place.”